AverageCakeSlice/macos-new-install-checklist/README.md

 # New Install Checklist (MacOS Sonoma 14.3.1)

+## Legend
+---
+- 💰 - App has a one-time upfront purchase cost
+- 💸 - App has a freemium pricing model with paid features
+- ♻️ - App has a recurring subscription pricing model
+- ✨ - Highly-recommended app or preference
+- 🍺 - A homebrew package is available for this app
+- 🛄 - App only available on the Mac App Store
+- 🍎 - App only available on Apple Silicon Macs

 ## Prelude - Setup Wizard & Settings
 - Setup Wizard
     - Sign-in with Apple ID